 - Client B: She wasn’t making any progress on her novel, so we set up routines, systems, and specific daily word count quotas.
 In the 4 weeks we worked together, she mapped out the entire book, finished more than half of the content, and decided to create her own company to help empower people living with a certain disease (the subject of her book).

 - Client M: Her coworkers and manager dumped so many projects on her that she was doing the work of 3 people…and not getting nearly enough recognition.
 Finally fed up with the situation, she and I documented her career accomplishments, gathered praise from other employees, and role-played her asking for a raise.
 When she presented her case to her manager, she got the raise and is on the fast track to becoming department manager.

 Ready to try life editing for yourself?
-Please contact me for your free strategy call.
+Please contact me for your free Life Editing Strategy Call.

 I live in the suburbs of San Francisco with my husband, Chris, and dog, Skyla.
 I’m obsessed with magazines, tea, and Walt Disney World.
 Keep reading to find out more about my unique and somewhat quirky take on life coaching.

 - How Trying to Kill Myself Saved My Life